Plan Design Consulting

 Reason: The default contribution rate sets a behavioral anchor point, and the common use of a 3% default has actually lowered average employee contributions in recent years.
 Studies show that very few employees opt out when the default contribution is instead set at 6%, putting them closer to achieving retirement sufficiency.

-Plan Feature 3: Add auto-escalation to you’re the auto-enrollment feature.
+Plan Feature 3: Add auto-escalation to your auto-enrollment feature.

 Reason: Many employees make no change from their initial default contribution level, not by choice but solely due to inertia.
 An annual 1% or 2% automatic contribution increase (employees can opt out at any time) reduces barriers to better savings rates.